40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 Ioni - A regulatory compliance assistant

-The platform continuously updates its knowledge base with changing regulations, ensuring support agents always have access to the latest compliance information.
-This reduces risks in customer communications while maintaining accurate responses.
+The knowledge base continuously updates with changing regulations, so your agents always have access to the latest compliance information.
+This reduces legal risks in customer communications while maintaining accurate responses.

 Ideal for: Organizations that need to provide compliant customer support in heavily regulated sectors